Welcome to Pomegranate Tree Schoolhouse (PTS)! We are delighted to welcome you into our community.

 If there is a child custody (temporary or permanent) court order and it specifies visitations rights during child care hours, then by law, we are required to follow this court order to the letter.
 Exceptions can be made only if there is a written permission by an appropriate parent or if the court order is updated and signed by the judge.

 I/We hereby acknowledge that I/We have received and read Pomegranate Tree Schoolhouse (PTS)’s Parent Handbook in its entirety.
-I/We hereby agree to follow of the the school policies and procedures.
-I/We understand that Pomegranate Tree Schoolhouse (PTS) reserves the right to modify the School Rules & Policies and any other information contained in the above documents at the school’s discretion, with 60 days of prior written notice.
+I/We hereby agree to follow the program policies and procedures.
+I/We understand that Pomegranate Tree Schoolhouse (PTS) reserves the right to modify the Program Rules & Policies and any other information contained in the above documents at the program’s discretion, with 60 days of prior written notice.

 This invitation for admission to Pomegranate Tree Schoolhouse (PTS) expires if this contract is not signed, dated, and received with the appropriate deposit fee (indicated above), no later than three days after invitation of admission to the program.

 During your child’s first days in our program, we take special time to help your child acclimate and transition into new rhythms and schedules.
 Parents are encouraged to stay for 10 minutes after drop off.
 In addition to morning drop-offs, we support families who feel their child may need additional transitional support.

 These first days may be sensitive for children.
 We recognize that every child is different with different needs.

 Please do not send your children to the program in their “good” clothes.
 Clothes should be free to be stained, dirty or in rare instances even ripped.